To the Wonder: Plot

 Returning to Oklahoma, Marina reconnects with Neil.
-The couple marry in a civil ceremony.
+The couple marry in a civil ceremony for Marina to be allowed to permanently stay.
 After going to the doctor to discuss removing an intrauterine device to be able to conceive, Marina begins to feel isolated again.
-Although they also had a religious wedding ceremony, the couple's relationship begins to deteriorate.
+Although they also had a religious wedding ceremony, the couple's relationship begins to deteriorate over frequent arguments.
 Meanwhile, Father Quintana ministers to prisoners and local people.
-One day, Marina approaches Charlie (Charles Baker), a carpenter who had given her a wind harp.
+One day, Marina approaches Charlie, a carpenter who had given her a wind harp.
 She follows him to a motel where the two have a tryst.
 While in a drive-through at a fast food restaurant, Marina confesses the event to Neil and asks his forgiveness.
 In anger, Neil pulls over and leaves Marina stranded by the road.
 Shortly after, Neil returns to pick her up.

 Neil later seeks counseling from Father Quintana.
 Marina appears to have borne a child since her encounter with Charlie but there is ambiguity about the identity of its father.
 Neil accompanies the priest as he ministers to the poor, learning forgiveness and humility.
 Eventually offering Marina forgiveness, Neil kneels before her and kisses her hands.
 Neil and Marina appear to divorce, and they are last seen together as he leaves her at an airport.
 Marina tells him, "I want to keep your name".

-The film's closing moments depict Fr.
-Quintana tending to the aged, the poor, and the imprisoned with a voice-over from the priest reciting a prayer that includes elements of the breastplate of St. Patrick ("Christ with me.
+The film's closing moments depict Father Quintana tending to the aged, the poor, and the imprisoned with a voice-over from the priest reciting a prayer that includes elements of the breastplate of St. Patrick ("Christ with me.
 Christ before me.
 Christ behind me...") as well as parts of a meditation by John Henry Newman.
 A few years later, Neil is seen with what looks like his family.
 Marina is shown walking in a rain-drenched, pastoral setting.
 In a state of ecstatic discovery, she turns to see a brilliant, golden light pass over her face.
 "The Wonder" – Mont Saint-Michel – remains rooted to the earth with its spire piercing the heavens.